-Recipe for a Quick and Easy Stovetop Macaroni and Cheese made on the stove top using no roux or flour, just 4 simple ingredients, macaroni, cheese, milk, and butter.
+Macaroni and Cheese is the ultimate comfort food, and this recipe is made on the stovetop using no roux or flour!
+This one’s super creamy and made in just half an hour with 4 simple ingredients: macaroni, cheese, milk, and butter.

-This method for making mac & cheese is about as simple as it can get, short of using the blue boxes.
+This method for making mac and cheese is about as simple as it can get, short of using the store-bought blue boxes.

-There is no flour, no mustard, no anything that makes me go “Ewww, do people really put that in their macaroni and cheese?”
+There is no flour, mustard, or anything that makes me go “Ewww, do people really put that in their macaroni and cheese?”

 It’s simply unadulterated macaroni, butter, milk, and American cheese slices.